allisterb/jemalloc.NET/README.md

 * Windows 10 SDK for Desktop C++ version 10.0.10.15603 or higher

 ### Steps
+0. You must add the [.NET Core](https://dotnet.myget.org/gallery/dotnet-core) NuGet [feed](https://dotnet.myget.org/F/dotnet-core/api/v3/index.json) on MyGet and also the [CoreFxLab](https://dotnet.myget.org/gallery/dotnet-corefxlab) [feed](https://dotnet.myget.org/F/dotnet-core/api/v3/index.json) to your NuGet package sources.
+You can do this from Visual Studio 2017 from the Tools->Options->NuGet Package Manager menu item.
 1. Clone the project: `git clone https://github.com/alllisterb/jemalloc.NET`
 2. From a Visual Studio 2017 Developer Command prompt run `build.cmd`.
 3. The solution should build without errors.